Falcons Win Silver in Rome!

-Last weekend London Falcons achieved their best result in an international tournament, winning silver at the Rome Eurogames.
+London Falcons achieved their best ever finish in an international tournament this month, claiming Division 1 silver medals at the Rome Eurogames.

 But the drama didn’t stop there.
 The Italian National team were all that stood in our way from safe passage to the semis, but as the injuries started to pile up for the Falcons and legs began to get heavier, the Italians struck a sucker punch with a deflected free kick that ended our run as the only team in the competition yet to concede a goal.
 Yet as we saw all week, this was a team that simply would not give up.
 After a tactical shift to 4-3-3, a beautiful midfield passage of play set Rob free down the right, whose perfectly weighted first-time cross was deftly nodded home by Will to level up proceedings.
 But with seconds on the clock, a speculative effort from 30 yards caught the Falcons off guard and condemned us to our first defeat of the competition.
 Thankfully, an Italian defeat to Stockholm meant that we still managed to secure our first ever Division 1 Semi Finals at the Eurogames!

 Day Three Some sore heads but mainly sorer legs was the state of play for the Falcons on Day 3, as the prospect of a further 150 minutes of football in the burning heat of Italy loomed ominously on the horizon.
 First up were PanamBoyz from Paris, who raced into an undeserved lead early on.
 But the Falcons battled and with minutes on the clock, Chris rose like a salmon to dispatch a corner and send the tie to spot kicks.
 Amidst the drama, a hero emerged, with Matt saving two penalties in the shootout to send the Falcons into their first-ever European final against Stonewall.